RazoBeckett/DiceAI-PyModule/README.md

-# Review Analyzer
+# DiceAI - PyModule

-A Python package that uses Google's Gemini AI to analyze cafeteria and mess reviews for authenticity.
+A Python package that uses Google's Gemini AI to analyze cafeteria and mess reviews for authenticity and many more...

 ## Installation